khakhalin/MTG/README.md

 ![rotating cube](https://draftsim.com/wp-content/uploads/2018/08/rotating-m19-cube.gif)

+## Raw data

+Raw data used in this project (for the M19 MtG set) is available here: https://draftsim.com/draft-data/

 ## Other scripts

 In addition to drafting bot code, the *archive* folder contains miscellaneous scripts for visualizing and analyzing Draftsim data.